geobtaa-archive/csw-to-geoblacklight/README.md

                         mich, minn, msu, psu, purdue, umd, wisc -c COLLECTION, --collection COLLECTION
                         The collection name (dc_collection) to use for these records.
-Added as XSL param
-  -csv, --to_csv        Output to CSV instead of GBL.
+Added as XSL param -csv, --to_csv        Output to CSV.
   -j, --to_json         Outputs GeoBlacklight JSON files.
   -x, --to_xml          Outputs ISO19139 XML files.
+  -ogm TO_OPENGEOMETADATA, --to_opengeometadata TO_OPENGEOMETADATA
+                        Outputs ISO19139 XMLs and GeoBlacklight JSON files to a folder name specified.
   -aj ADD_JSON, --add-json ADD_JSON
                         Indicate path to folder with GeoBlacklight JSON files that will be uploaded.